WebsterXC/digidash/Installation.md

 as the master GUI frame to avoid conflictions with the underlying desktop.
 Open the Pi's home drop-down menu, then choose "Preferences"->"Raspberry Pi Configuration".
 Select "Boot: TO CLI" and then hit OK.

+Should you want to run DigiDash manually from it's entry point, navigate to the /src directory and type:

+		sudo python main.py

+Which will invoke DigiDash manually.
+Note that DigiDash can be run without superuser priveledge, however it will annoyingly ask you if you'd like to remove the previous .log file (of course you do!).

 ### You're now good to go!
 Reboot you Pi and experience some good ol' DigiDash fun! ###